grahamh39/grahamh39.github.io/index.md

 ```
 For some of these buckets the search is straightforward; for example, when searching for Trump there is only one word I'm interested in: Trump.
 But for some of the less-specific buckets, there are several keywords which could be included.
 The complete list of buckets/keywords is included in the code for this part of the analysis, available [here](https://github.com/grahamh39/DATS6103-Project-2-Graham-Hulsey-/blob/main/code/Graham%20Hulsey%20Project%202%20Code%20Part%202%20-%20Analysis.ipynb).
 After some data wrangling, it's time to make some plots and actually analyze all this data.

+First, let's look at how frequently media outlets covered Trump and Biden.
+The following plots display that data.